voidlabs/mosaico/CONTRIBUTING.md

 ### Contact Us

-Please contact us if you have ideas, suggestions or, even better, you want to collaborate on this project or you need COMMERCIAL support: info@mosaico.io .
-Please DON'T write to this email to get free support: use Git issues for that.
+Please contact us at feedback@mosaico.io if you have ideas, suggestions or, even better, you want to collaborate on this project.
+Write to sales@mosaico.io if you need COMMERCIAL offer/support.
+Please DON'T write us to get free support: use Git issues for that.